MockLeagues/sqlplus/README.md

 # Basic Usage

 The sqlplus library follows the same workflow as most other JDBC libraries.
 You first instantiate a sqlplus object, which you then use to open up transactions against a database connection.
 However, since you're a developer, you didn't come here to read documentation - you want to see code!
-Here is a simple example
+Here is a simple example:

 ```java
 SqlPlus sqlPlus = new SqlPlus("dbUrl", "user", "password");